 We leverage Azure storage services to set up hybrid file servers between the local corporate network and Microsoft Azure for remote file access, secure file sharing, and data protection!

 There are many ways businesses can take advantage of Microsoft Azure Cloud Platforms.
-For example, moving file servers to Azure data centers is one way to take advantage of the high bandwidth and high throughput of Microsoft's global data centers.
-Another way is to set up Azure File Sync, so on-premise file servers can synchronize with Azure Files so local Windows workload can move to Azure Cloud.
+For example, moving file servers to Azure data centers is one way to take advantage of Microsoft global data centers' high bandwidth and high throughput.
+Another way is to set up Azure File Sync, so on-premise file servers can synchronize with Azure Files so the local Windows workload can move to Azure Cloud.

 However, neither way provide remote workers a convenient way to access file servers using web browsers and mobile applications, nor do they provide easy drive mapping and file locking solution like the old on-premise file servers did.

 A prevalent practice is to move corporate file servers to Azure Compute as-is.
 The significant benefit is to leverage the advantages provided by Microsoft's global Azure data centers in terms of electric power, bandwidth, and throughput.
 However, they still need to use a VPN agent on their remote devices to access the file servers for remote workers.
 These workers are still subject to the weakness of a VPN.
 For example, these weakness includes offline editing, extensive folder browsing, and large file transfer.

 The standard way to access file servers in Azure is by using a VPN agent.
 However, VPN requires an active connection to the file servers and doesn't support offline editing mode.
 As a result, Internet glitches can disrupt a user's typical workflow.

 An excellent way to use azure file servers is to map a drive to the file server via a VPN.
 The frequent request and response message exchange between the local drive and the remote server without local caching makes extensive folder browsing difficult.